 Sometimes you just need a recipe for the best easy pasta carbonara to go to when you want – no, need! – this classic bacon egg and cheese pasta supper.
 Here’s that recipe!

-And for me, comfort food invariably means some conglomeration of pasta and eggs, and when things are truly head-spinning I bring on the bacon.
+Let’s talk comfort food!
+For me, comfort food invariably means some conglomeration of pasta and eggs, and when things are truly head-spinning I bring on the bacon.

 Me being me, I did fiddle just a teeny bit with it, and by that I mean I swapped out the pancetta for bacon (you knew that was coming) and I added a little white wine and parsley and butter to the mix.